 Deep suffering can be a catalyst for transformation – an invitation to change our worldview, in particular our projections i.e. critical thinking of ourselves and others.
 It makes such a when we think about a person through the eyes of compassion, empathy and love.

 The inner world is the world of our requirements and our energies, structure and possibilities that connects with the outer world.
 And the outer world is the field of infinite possibilities.

 The seat of the soul is there where the inner and outer worlds meet.
-The energetic connection that arises as result of seeking ways in which to self-actualise gain momentum when the goal is self-mastery.
+The energetic connection that arises as result of seeking ways in which to self-actualise gain momentum when the goal is authentic autonomy.

 The amygdala is important in the assignment of emotional significance and learned associations between motivationally relevant and otherwise neutral stimuli; the orbitofrontal cortex (OFC) encodes outcome expectancies and, via its strong anatomical connections with the basolateral amygdala (BLA), may facilitate associative learning in the amygdala; and the anterior cingulate cortex (ACC) is implicated in discriminative learning and cognitive control.